WICG/compression-dictionary-transport/README.md

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
 * The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `use-as-dictionary: <options>` response header.
 The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set a URL-matching pattern, expiration and preferred hash algorithms.
 More details [here](#dictionary-options-header).
 * The client saves the URL pattern and a SHA-256 hash of the resource with the cached resource.
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or is a cross-origin request with an `Access-Control-Allow-Origin:` response header that makes the response readable by the document.
 * The next time the browser fetches a resource from a URL that matches a pattern covered by a dictionary in cache, it includes a `sec-available-dictionary:` request header, which lists a **single** hash (lowercase hex)
     * The request is limited to specifying a **single** dictionary hash both to reduce the header overhead and limit the cardinality of the `sec-available-dictionary:` request header (to limit variations in the `Vary` caches).
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.